-In addition, as disclosed and explained in more detail in Note 3.2 Key sources of estimation uncertainty, there was an increase in the level of estimation uncertainty in determining the fair value of the unquoted equity investments as at 31 July 2022 arising from changes in market and economic conditions brought on by macro-economic factors.
+In addition, as disclosed and explained in more detail in Note 3.2 Key sources of estimation uncertainty, there was a level of estimation uncertainty in determining the fair value of the unquoted equity investments as at 31 July 2023 arising from changes in market and economic conditions brought on by macro-economic factors.

-We have identified the valuation of unquoted equity investments as a key audit matter because of the significance of the carrying amounts and the use of significant management judgment and a range of estimates in determining the fair value of these unquoted equity investments.
+We have identified the valuation of unquoted equity investments as a key audit matter because of the significance of the carrying amounts and the use of significant management judgement and a range of estimates in determining the fair value of these unquoted equity investments.